The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 You can be on air today for $0 — or invest in professional gear as your audience grows.

 This guide covers every piece of equipment, from the bare minimum to a professional broadcast studio, with specific product recommendations at each budget level.
+We’ve organised everything by category so you can work through it step by step, regardless of your budget.

 What Do You Need to Start an Online Radio Station?

-- A computer (PC or Mac)
+- A computer (PC or Mac — you likely already own one)

 - A microphone (USB or XLR — $0 if you use your laptop mic, $30–$200 for a dedicated mic)